Speechrezz/SaturatorTest/README.md

 An Ableton-inspired saturator plugin.

 This is one of the first ever JUCE plugins I've made, feel free to learn from it.
+Made it in December of 2021.

 **Be warned:** the code is awful.